Localized sensitivity analysis at high-curvature boundary points of reconstructing inclusions in transmission problems: Localized sensitivity analysis for reconstructions in electrostatics

 From \eqref{eq:a1}, we see that in order to understand the quantitative behaviour of the scattered field, one needs to investigate the mapping properties of the Neumann-Poincar\'e operator.
-Since $\partial D$ is $\mathcal{C}^{2,\alpha} $, the operator $\mathcal{K}_{\partial D}^*: L^2(\partial D) \rightarrow L^2(\partial D)$ is compact (cf. \cite{ACKLM}), and its spectrum is discrete and accumulates at zero.
-All the eigenvalues are real and bounded by $1/2$.
-Moreover, $1/2$ is always an eigenvalue and its associated eigenspace is of dimension one, which is nothing else but the kernel of the single-layer potential $\mathcal{S}_{\partial D}$.
-In two dimensions, it is proved that if $\lambda_i\neq 1/2$ is an eigenvalue of $\mathcal{K}_{\partial D}^*$, then $-\lambda_i$ is an eigenvalue as well.
+Since $\partial D$ is $\mathcal{C}^{2,\alpha} $, the operator $\mathcal{K}_{\partial D}^*: L^2(\partial D, d \sigma) \rightarrow L^2(\partial D, d \sigma)$ is compact (cf. \cite{ACKLM}), and its spectrum is discrete and accumulates at zero.
+All the eigenvalues are real and bounded by $1/2$. { Moreover, $1/2$ is always an eigenvalue and the dimension of its associated eigenspace is the number of the connected components of $\partial D$.} In two dimensions, it is proved that if $\lambda_i\neq 1/2$ is an eigenvalue of $\mathcal{K}_{\partial D}^*$, then $-\lambda_i$ is an eigenvalue as well.
 This property is known as the twin spectrum property; see \cite{plasmon1}.
-The Fredholm eigenvalues are the eigenvalues of $\mathcal{K}_{\partial D}^*$.
-It is easy to see, from the properties of $\mathcal{K}_{\partial D}^*$, that they are invariant with respect to rigid motions and scaling.
+Moreover, it can directly verified that the eigenvalues of $\mathcal{K}_{\partial D}^*$ are invariant with respect to rigid motions and scaling.
 They can be explicitly computed for ellipses and spheres.
-In fact, if $a$ and $b$ denote the semi-axis lengths of an ellipse then it can be shown that $\pm (\frac{a-b}{a+b})^i$ are the Fredholm eigenvalues \cite{shapiro}.
+In fact, if $a$ and $b$ denote the semi-axis lengths of an ellipse then it can be shown that $\pm (\frac{a-b}{a+b})^i$ are the corresponding eigenvalues \cite{shapiro}.
 For the sphere, they are given by $1/(2(2i+1))$; see \cite{seo}.
-Some other computations of Neumann-Poincar\'e eigenvalues for different shapes can be found in \cite{curv_Liu_3,BZ,KLY}.
+Some other computations of Neumann-Poincar\'e eigenvalues in different scenarios can be found in \cite{AKL,curv_Liu_3,BZ,KLY,DLL1,DLL2,DLL3,LL}.
 In three dimensions, in \cite{weyl2, weyl1}, it is derived that

-where $\lambda_j$ denotes the $j$-th Neumann-Poincar\'e eigenvalue, and $H(x)$ and $K(x)$ are respectively the mean and Gaussian curvatures at the point $x\in\partial D$.
+where $\lambda_j$ denotes the $j$-th Neumann-Poincar\'e eigenvalue ({ ordered according to the descending order of the magnitudes of the absolute values of the eigenvalues}), and $H(x)$ and $K(x)$ are respectively the mean and Gaussian curvatures at the point $x\in\partial D$.
 Therefore, one sees that the magnitude of $\lambda_j$ not only has a decay order, but also depends on a constant related to the curvature of the inclusion.